 Short Inca Trail to Machu Picchu

-The controversy over the Rainbow flag
+The controversy around the rainbow flag

-Difference between Cusco and LGTBIQ+ community flag
+Differences between the Cusco flag and the LGTBIQ+ flag

-Flag of Cusco
+Flag of Cusco with seven colors.

-• Red represents life; orange signifies healing
+• Red represents life

-• Yellow stands for sun
+• Orange stands for healing

 • Green represents nature

-The symbolism of the colors on the Cusco flag
+Symbolism of the Cusco flag

 Short Inca Trail to Machu Picchu